datacarpentry/datacarpentry.github.io/pages/lessons.md

 command line utilities, use of command line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing.

+Please note that workshop materials for working with Genomics data in R are under development and will become available in June 2018.

 #### Lessons

 <table class="table table-striped">